-An overview of the senior management team at ESRC (correct at February 2018).
+An overview of the senior leadership team at ESRC (correct at February 2019).

 Deputy Director - Capability and Infrastructure: Ruth Gibson